 Bits Description 31:16 +00 Reserved.
 15:0 +00 DeviceID .
 Specifies the DeviceID that caused the device table lookup.
 The address of the device table entry can be determined using the DeviceID field.
 31:28 +04 0010b .
 Specifies an IO_PAGE_FAULT entry.
 27:24 +04 Reserved.
 24 +04 TR: translation .
 1=transaction that caused the device table lookup was a translation request.
 0=transaction that caused the device table lookup was a transaction request.
-23 +04 RZ: reserved bit not zero.
+23 +04 RZ: reserved bit not zero or illegal level encoding.
 1=page fault was caused by a non-zero reserved bit in the entry.
-0=illegal level encoding.
+0=page fault was caused by an illegal level encoding.
 RZ is only meaningful when PR=1.
 22 +04 PE: permission indicator.
 1=peripheral did not have the permissions required to perform the transaction.
 0=peripheral had the necessary permissions.
 PE is only meaningful when PR=1.
+Report PE using cumulative read and write permissions as determined during the page walk as accomplished.
 21 +04 RW: read-write.
 1=transaction was a write.
 0=transaction was a read.
 RW is only meaningful when PR=1, TR=0, and I=0.
 20 +04 PR: present.
-1=transaction was to a page marked as present or interrupt marked as remapped (RemapEn=1).
+1=transaction was to a page marked as present (including V=1b in DTE) or interrupt marked as remapped (RemapEn=1).
 0=transaction was to a page marked not present or interrupt marked as blocked (RemapEn=0).
 19 +04 I: interrupt.
 1=transaction was an interrupt request.
 0=transaction was a memory request.
 18:16 +04 Reserved.
 16:0 +04 DomainID.
 The DomainID from the Device Table Entry.
+For error conditions that lack a valid DomainID, the reported DomainID is zero.